microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_skypeforbusinessorganizeractivityusercounts.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **skypeForBusinessOrganizerActivityUserCounts** object in the response body.
+If successful, this method returns a `200 OK` response code and a **skypeForBusinessOrganizerActivityUserCounts** object in the response body.

 The **skypeForBusinessOrganizerActivityUserCounts** object has the following properties.